RyanRyan-code/AdNav/README.md

 # AdNav

+## query format

+the endpoint is ws://localhost:8080/scan

+post body should be like this:
+{
+"latitude": 89,
+"longitude": 179,
+"radius" : 2000000
+}

+unit for latitude and longitude is degree. unit for radius is meters.

 ## ScheduledExecutorService over Timer

 Java Timer is unable to deal with client disconnection situations, so ScheduledExecutorService is used over Timer.